danielsaad/ds-contest-tools/docs/README.md

 Usage: `python3 build.py init [-i] <problem_id>`

 Options:
-- **-i**: Initializes an interactive problem with interactive files for statement inputs/outputs.
+- **-i**: Initializes an interactive problem.
+In interactive problems, the example tests are the input/output files ending with '.interactive'.

 ### build

-Builds the main solution of a problem.
+Builds the problem with the main solution only.

 Usage: `python3 build.py build [-a] <problem_id>`

 Options:
-- **-a**: Builds all the solutions of a problem.
+- **-a**: Builds problem with all solutions.
+- **-s**: (Not implemented yet) Builds problem with specific solution only.

 ### pack2boca